Skip to main content

 A complaint filed on behalf of plaintiffs says that “since at least 2014, Samsung has known that its Ranges were susceptible to unintentional actuation.”
 It goes on to say that consumers have filed numerous incident reports about the alleged Samsung stove defect with the U.S. Consumer Product Safety Commission (CPSC).

-Samsung has essentially admitted that their products contain a dangerous design with page on its website titled “Range knobs accidentally turn on cooktop too easily.”
+Samsung has essentially admitted that their products contain a dangerous design by having a page on its website titled “Range knobs accidentally turn on cooktop too easily.”

 But despite this knowledge of the safety risks, the company says the range knobs are compliant with applicable international standards, and has not issued any safety recall.
 Incredibly, Samsung sells replacement knobs to guard against the very defect they continue to produce.